stratapp-ai/stratapp-ai.github.io/_blog/venture-capital-and-next-gen-tech-to-create-value.md

 feature_image: "/uploads/venture capital and stratapp.jpg"

 ---
-I was a VC once.
+_I was a VC once.
 I personally loathed reviewing 250 opportunities and meeting 100 founders per year.
-But I loved the bit that came after: deal structuring, deal closing and working with inspiring founders.
+But I loved the bit that came after: deal structuring, deal closing and working with inspiring founders._

 # my VC role

-For me the post-deal aspect of the VC role was awesome, balancing time across four things:
+For me the post-deal aspect of the VC role was just awesome, balancing time across four things:

 1. Ensuring clarity on the strategy versus what we’ll achieve each quarter
 2. Solving problems and assisting with talent and distribution connections